 Morgan is an art director by profession.
 He has a short span of patience and is usually hot headed.
 He often displays his anger towards his colleagues.
-Morgan can get by the simplest thing like a colleague's coffee cup was placed on his desk by accident.
+Morgan can get angry even by the simplest thing like a colleague's coffee cup was placed on his desk by accident.
 His colleagues are isolating him and he is at the brink of getting himself fired from his job.
 He has to find solutions to control his anger before it gets too late.

 Gets affected by the simplest thing

 Colleagues are isolating him because of his short temper

 Need emotional therapy, he has to find ways to express his anger without affecting anyone else

 Finding a safe space to release his anger while he goes through his therapy sessions to control his anger